 Mid-century furniture can be easily identified by clean, straight lines accented with curved, smooth angles.
 Designers were focused on removing the fancy upholstery and over-the-top ornamentation of their predecessors.
 The result of these efforts is a style defined by clean lines, bright colors, and modern materials.

 The minimalist design of this era commonly relies on wood, fiberglass, metal, and modern polymers.
 Typically, the furniture will have one or two colors and little to no patterns.

 4. Rugs and Décor

-Exposed wooden framework and walls were trademarks of mid-century design.
-Another popular look during this time period is bold, geometric wallpaper that covers the wall.
+Mid-century designers also commonly featured wood in their design.
+This trend caught on across America, but it quickly fell out of style as manufacturers marketed cheap and flimsy wood paneling.
 If the idea of a complete wallpaper makeover sounds a little scary, you could stick to white or neutral walls and let the furniture or a few pieces of art take center stage.

 7. Flat Planes

 The minimalism of mid-century design was completely pervasive throughout the mid-century modern home.
 This pursuit of simplicity extended not only to interiors but to the design of the homes themselves.
 True mid-century modern houses boast geometric lines and retro patterns throughout with bare elements such as exposed light bulbs, stripped lamps, and exposed industrial materials such as concrete, wood, and finished metal.

 The rooms of mid-century modern homes are simple, open spaces and the furniture featured inside boast glass elements and unprocessed, fluffy textiles.
 Flat roofs are common but not required as many feature gable roofs.